rmccurdy268/startup/notes.md

 -HTML is mostly for structure and content of a web page.
 -<a> is for links
 -<span> is used for inline styling

+##Notes about CSS:
+-CSS makes things pretty
+-bootstrap and other frameworks can make things a lot easier and simple -Lots of examples in course content of good setup -Flex is the goat